TropicolX/audiophile-ecommerce/README.md

 #### Chakra-UI

 For this project I wanted for the first time to try out some component library, before I mainly used Styled Components.
 I considered Theme UI, Material UI and Chakra UI.
 I decided to go with Chakra UI, because they create their components with accessibility in mind and it was used by Lee Robinson in his Next.js tutorials.
-I really recommend it if you are a fan of CSS-in-JS like me.
+I really recommend it if you are a fan of CSS-in-JS.
 The main features I like about it are:

 - it provides default breakpoints: base, sm: "30em", md: "48em", lg: "62em" (you can customize them and add more),
 - under hood it uses @media(min-width) media query to ensure interfaces are mobile-first.